daniel5gh/blog/_posts/2015-03-07-python-qt-event-handling-coroutines.markdown

 the result of our `ASyncTask` (more on how this works this in a sec, get ready for a blown mind).
 This result can either be an `Exception` type or the actual result from the task.
-In the case of an exception we rethow it as an `ASyncException` in the decorated generator, where it will be raised on the yield statement.
+In the case of an exception we rethrow it as an `ASyncException` in the decorated generator, where it will be raised on the yield statement.
 In the other case when we do get a successful result we send it into the decorated generator